DagimDev/reactjs-learning/API-Integration-in-React/3-types_of_API.md

     request in our browser to GItHub’s API.
 Notice here, the response is a JSON format that has resources like the URLs for the current GitHub user, URL for their followers, etc.

+Criteria to make an API a RESTful API
+    ● Requests must be managed through HTTP: The client-server architecture has to be made up of clients, servers, and resources, with requests managed through HTTP
+    ● Stateless client-server communication: We said that API is basically how one application (Ex. website) transfers data to another application.
+        For an API to be RESTful, the communication between the communicating applications has to be stateless.
+Meaning, neither the requesting application nor the state/data providing application store data about each other whenever there is an API call from one to another.
+    ● Data must be transferred in a standard form: o Resources requested must be identifiable and separate from the representations sent to the client
+    o Representation of the resources sent to the client must be self-descriptive with enough information to describe how the client should process it.
+    o The representation of resources sent to the client must be manipulatable by the receiving client because the representation contains enough information about the resource to do so.